Esri/arcgis-maps-sdk-java-samples/geometry/buffer/README.md

 ## How it works

 1. Capture `Point`s when the `MapView` is clicked.
-2. Use The static method `GeometryEngine.buffer()` to create a planar buffer polygon from the map location and distance.
+2. Use the static method `GeometryEngine.buffer()` to create a planar buffer polygon from the map location and distance.
 3. Alternatively, use `GeometryEngine.bufferGeodetic()` to create a geodesic buffer polygon using the same inputs.

 ## Relevant API